IBM-Cloud/docs/troubleshoot/index.md

 {: tsResolve}

   * Verify that your Git repository exists, is publicly accessible, and that the URL is correct.
-  * Verify that the snippet does not contain any HTML or markdown mistakes.
+  * Verify that the snippet does not contain any HTML or markdown errors.
-  * If special characters, query parameters, or fragments cause an issue with the URL to the Git repository, encode the URL in the button snippet.
+  * If special characters, query parameters, or fragments cause an issue with the Git repository URL, encode the URL in the button snippet.